SotirisTouliopoulos/dingo/README.md

                 linkage = "ward")
 ```

-Explaining the parameters:
+Explanation of the parameters and returned objects:

-- `dissimilarity_matrix` is a distance matrix created from the `cluster_corr_reactions` function.
+- `dissimilarity_matrix`: A distance matrix created by the `cluster_corr_reactions` function.
-- `reactions` is a list with the reactions names.
+- `reactions`: A list of reaction names.
-- `plot_labels` is a variable that defines, whether the reaction names will appear in the x-axis.
+- `plot_labels`: Specifies whether reaction names will appear on the x-axis.
-- `t` defines a threshold that cuts the dendrogram at a specific height and colors the occuring clusters accordingly.
+- `t`: Defines a threshold to cut the dendrogram at a specific height, coloring the clusters accordingly.
-- `linkage` defines the type of linkage.
-Available linkage types are: `single`, `average`, `complete`, `ward`.
+- `linkage`: Defines the type of linkage (options: `single`, `average`, `complete`, `ward`).

-All the dendrograms and graphs in this page are created from correlation matrices of the E. coli core model.
+All dendrograms and graphs in this document are created from correlation matrices of the E. coli core model.

-This is a dendrogram created from the `plot_dendrogram` function from a correlation matrix without pearson filtering and with `correction = True`:
+Dendrogram created from the `plot_dendrogram` function from a correlation matrix without pearson filtering and with `correction = True`:
 ![dendrogram_no_cutoffs.png](/img/dendrogram_no_cutoffs.png)

-This is a dendrogram from the same correlation matrix with `pearson_cutoff = 0.9999` and with `correction = True`:
+Dendrogram from the same correlation matrix with `pearson_cutoff = 0.9999` and with `correction = True`:
 ![dendrogram_pearson.png](/img/dendrogram_pearson.png)

-Far distinct clusters are observed.
+We observe distinct clusters.
 Graphs will reveal if these clusters interact with other clusters or reactions.

 ## Graphs

-- Graphs creation can reveal networks of correlated reactions.
-- These networks might correspond to metabolic pathways.
+- Creating graphs can reveal networks of correlated reactions, potentially corresponding to metabolic pathways.
 - [These features derive from the 3rd pull request.](https://github.com/GeomScale/dingo/pull/105)

-I implemented a `graph_corr_matrix` function that takes as an input a correlation matrix and creates network graphs from it.
+I implemented a `graph_corr_matrix` function that takes a correlation matrix as input and creates network graphs.
-Except from the initial graph this function splits the graph into subgraphs.
+This function also splits the initial graph into subgraphs.

-Example of calling the `graph_corr_matrix` function:
+Example of using the `graph_corr_matrix` function:

 ```python
 graphs, layouts = graph_corr_matrix(corr_matrix,